crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 class Animal
   def make_a_person_talk
     person = Person.new
-    person.say "hello" # Error, person is a Person
-                       # but current type is an Animal
+    person.say "hello" # Error: person is a Person but current type is an Animal end end
-  end
-end

 one_more = Person.new "One more"
-one_more.say "hello" # Error, one_more is a Person
-                     # but current type is the Program
+one_more.say "hello" # Error: one_more is a Person but current type is the Program

-### Example of 2
+# Example of 2

 module Namespace
   class Foo